LiamMartens/xTend/docs/0.8.x/01-initial-setup.md

     git clone https://github.com/LiamMartens/xTend.git
 ```

+####Notice
+Steps 2, 3 and 4 are the configuration and installation steps.
+You can also use the `install.sh` file to do all the configuration and installation at once.
+Just run the script and pass the location where you want to install xTend as argument (if no argument is passed it will be installed in the current directory.
+Don't worry the script will ask for a confirmation).

 ###Step 2: Move the files
 All the files you need are located in the `xTend/dist` directory.
 The `www` directory will be your public directory whereas `Application` and `CLI` will be located in the parent of your public directory.
 Also make sure to copy the `.commands` and `.workbench` files.